Hammer Highlights 2017: Making Radical Women a Reality

 The opening weekend was full of amazing performances, with Mónica Mayer and Cecilia Vicuña topping off the days-long celebration.

 Mónica’s El tendedero was a five-day project—part performance, installation, and workshop—in which dozens of student volunteers walked through the museum and asked thousands of visitors to share their experiences of sexual assault.
 The notes were then hung on a pink clothesline near the Hammer Store.

 Cecilia Vicuña was just as interactive with the visitors, using her Doubled performance to contemplate intimacy and togetherness by literally weaving the audience together with wool.
 I especially loved this performance because it was the first time it was ever done publicly, having only been performed once in private with the artist and her partner.

-was an ambitious scholarly project which was livestreamed in both Spanish and English, a first for the Hammer.
+The Political Body in Latina and Latin American Art was an ambitious scholarly project which was livestreamed in both Spanish and English, a first for the Hammer.
 Artists, curators, and scholars from around the world convened at the Hammer to discuss the political female body, histories of radicality and feminism in Latin America and the United States, and the ways in which Radical Women artists contributed to the development of contemporary art.
 Afterwards, we partied (of course).